-Arsenic in well water occurs naturally and is a tasteless, odorless and colorless contaminant.
+Arsenic in well water can occur naturally and is a tasteless, odorless and colorless contaminant.
 Activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 While there are serious health threats associated with ingestion, there are effective methods for removal.
 For detail on potential health affects, see the link at: http://www.who.int/.

 The two primary forms of Arsenic in well water are ASIII and AS V. Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
 Therefore, determining the ratio of AS III versus AS V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from the water.
 There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING & ANALYSIS AND OTHER FACTORS